MattBarrs/SeatReservationSystem/README.md

 - Input the `Room Name`, `Opening Time` and the `Closing Time`
 - Upload the rooms floor plan
-> {danger} Ensure that the floor plan is correctly scaled or the social distancing safety feature will not work
+>  Ensure that the floor plan is correctly scaled or the social distancing safety feature will not work

 <a name="section-5-3"></a>